susanmarie87/Gabes-Garden/README.md

 #### Colours ####

-#A1DD70 This color will be used for the bottom container of the website
+#A1DD70 This bright lime greencolor will be used for the bottom container of the website to make it stand out.

 #E8ECD6 This will be the filler color throughout the site.

-#FDFFF0 This color will be used as the break point between
+#FDFFF0 This color will be used as the break point between the red nav and footer and the green containers.

 #A23131 This color will be used for the nav and footer.